Table of Contents

 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box on line 16.
 Check only one box on line 16.
-If you do not check either box or if you check both boxes, generally we will apply the overpayment to your account.
+If you don't check either box or if you check both boxes, generally we will apply the overpayment to your account.
 We may apply your overpayment to any past due tax account that is shown in our records under your EIN.

 If line 16 is under $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.

 This is a summary of your yearly tax liability, not a summary of deposits made.
-If line 11 is less than $2,500, do not complete line 17 or Form 943-A.
+If line 11 is less than $2,500, don't complete line 17 or Form 943-A.

 If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 943 with the IRS, check the “Yes” box in the “Third-Party Designee” section.
 Then tell us the name, phone number, and the five-digit personal identification number (PIN) of the specific person to speak with—not the name of the firm who prepared your tax return.
 The designee may choose any five numbers as his or her PIN.

 By checking “Yes,” you authorize the IRS to talk to the person you named (your designee) about any questions we may have while we process your return.
 You also authorize your designee to do all of the following.

 Give us any information that is missing from your return.

 Call us for information about processing your return.

 Respond to certain IRS notices that you have shared with your designee about math errors and return preparation.
-The IRS will not send notices to your designee.
+The IRS won't send notices to your designee.